Latinxua Sin Wenz: History and development

 In 1940, several thousand members attended a Border Region Sin Wenz Society convention.
 Mao Zedong and Zhu De, head of the army, both contributed their calligraphy (in characters) for the masthead of the Sin Wenz Society's new journal.
 Outside the CCP, other prominent supporters included Sun Yat-sen's son, Sun Fo; Cai Yuanpei, the country's most prestigious educator; Tao Xingzhi, a leading educational reformer; and Lu Xun.
 Over thirty journals soon appeared written in Sin Wenz, plus large numbers of translations, biographies (including Lincoln, Franklin, Edison, Ford, and Charlie Chaplin), some contemporary Chinese literature, and a spectrum of textbooks.
 In 1940, the movement reached an apex when Mao's Border Region Government declared that the Sin Wenz had the same legal status as traditional characters in government and public documents.
 Many educators and political leaders looked forward to the day when they would be universally accepted and completely replace Chinese characters.
 Opposition arose, however, because the system was less well adapted to writing regional languages, and therefore would require learning Mandarin.
 Sin Wenz fell into relative disuse during the following years.

 An issue of Dazhung Bao (大衆報 (Dàzhòng Bào)), a Mandarin-Shanghainese newspaper published in Latinxua in 1938.

 The subtitle of Dhazung Bao is in a Shanghainese adaptation of Sin Wenz, where dh represents the voiced alveolar plosive //d//, and the zh initial does not exist.

 Sheqben is the Shanghainese romanization of 日本 "Japan", where sh represents the voiced alveolar fricative //z//, and q represents the glottal stop //ʔ//.

 The pronunciation Lusin instead of *Lusyn (Lu Xun) is an example of Sin Wenz not following Beijing pronunciation.

 For a time, the system was very important in spreading literacy in Northern China; and more than 300 publications totaling half a million issues appeared in Latinxua Sin Wenz.
 However:

 In 1944 the latinization movement was officially curtailed in the communist-controlled areas [of China] on the pretext that there were insufficient trained cadres capable of teaching the system.
 It is more likely that, as the communists prepared to take power in a much wider territory, they had second thoughts about the rhetoric that surrounded the latinization movement; in order to obtain the maximum popular support, they withdrew support from a movement that deeply offended many supporters of the traditional writing system.

 Description

-Sin Wenz was designed so that every dialect had its own form of the alphabet.
-The letters below represent only one of the thirteen possible schemes present, the below form being Beifangxua Latinxua Sin Wenz: that for Northern Mandarin.
+Varieties of Chinese were to have their own forms of Sin Wenz.
+Below is Beifangxua Latinxua Sin Wenz: that for Northern Mandarin.